Appearance

 - Execution Safety -- Automatic safety pauses and error handling during operations

-- Position Protection -- How open positions are managed and protected
+- Position Protection -- How open positions are managed, and how trailing behaves by provider

 - Emergency Controls -- Manual intervention when automatic recovery is insufficient